 Figure 12.
 Morale Filter on non-collapsed graph from Figure 11.

 By analyzing the graph it is possible to reach some conclusions of why the story progressed the way it did.
-As an example, Figure 11 illustrates scenery where the player had credits problem.
+As an example, Figure 11 illustrates a scenery where the player had credits problem.
 Credits are the monetary coin in the game.
 To simplify the picture, some collapses were made, omitting most of the agent’s processes.
-The artifacts shown represent instances of the development stage, including the player’s credits value.
-The processes present in the picture represent hiring actions for gray and resignations for brown.
+The artifacts represent instances of the development stage, including the player’s credit value.
+The processes present in the picture represent hiring actions in gray and resignations in brown.

-In Figure 11 it is already applied credits filter, both in the edges and nodes.
-In (1), the project had a substantial credits income and a new employee was hired, as marked by the thick green edge to an agent and thick red edge to a gray dotted process.
+Figure 11 was already subject to credits filter, both in the edges and in the nodes.
+In (1), the project had a substantial credits income and a new employee was hired, as marked by the thick green edge for an agent and thick red edge for a gray dotted process.
 The player’s credits are also in a green zone as marked by the project’s node color.
 However, due to the hiring fee paid in (1) and the resources used by the staff in (2), the player’s credits changed to a yellow zone, even with the minor income from agent (A).
-In (3) the player’s credits changed to red zone due to payments, meaning that his resources are almost empty and will not have enough credits to keep paying his employees.
+In (3), the player’s credits changed to red zone due to payments process, meaning that his resources are almost empty and will not have enough credits to keep paying his employees.
 When that happens, employee’s morale is lowered due to the lack of payment and if it reaches red zone, they can resign, as shown by brown processes.
-By looking at Figure 12 we can see each employee’s morale getting lower by lack of payment and why they asked their resignation.
-Without the credits to hire new employees and without a staff, the player lost the game.
+Observing Figure 12, we can see employees’ morale getting lower by lack of payment.
+This helps us to understand why they resigned.
+Without credits to hire new employees and without a staff, the player looses the game.

 Another example of analysis is by checking employee productivity and understanding why variations occurred.
-In SDM, productivity is defined by the task executed, if had any outside help, employee’s job (junior, mid-level, and senior), working hours, and stamina and morale stats.
+In SDM, productivity is defined by the executed task, the amount of outside help, the employee’s job (junior, mid-level, and senior), the working hours, and the stamina and morale stats.
 Figure 13 illustrated an example.
-To simplify graph visualization due to size limits, we will focus only in two agents and the main artifact known as “project”.
-Those agent’s roles are programmer and manager, with the manager acting on a supporting role for the programmer.
+To simplify the graph visualization due to size limits, we focus only in two agents and the main artifact known as “project”.
+Those agent’s roles are programmer and manager, with the manager acting as a supporting role for the programmer.

 Analyzing the picture we can see that the programmer’s productivity fluctuated throughout (1) to (7).
-We can also see that this fluctuation was not caused by the manager, since his aid bonus did not have much variation.
-The variation from (1) to (2) in the programmer’s productivity was because he performed different tasks, in (1) he did a test-driven approach, which reduces his productivity.
+We can also see that the manager did not cause this fluctuation, since his aid bonus did not have much variation.
+The variation from (1) to (2) in the programmer’s productivity was because he performed different tasks.
+In (1) he did a test-driven approach, which reduces his productivity.
 There are three different types of tasks in the picture for the programmer: Test-driven, which has reduced productivity for more quality, design-code, which is treated as the default type of programming, and ad hoc, which increases productivity at the cost of quality.

 In (2) he did an ad hoc approach, which maximizes his productivity at the cost of quality.
-The change in (3) can be identified by looking at his working hours, which can be done by looking at each individual node or by adding a filter, as shown by Figure 14.
+The change in (3) can be identified by looking at his working hours, which can be done by looking at each individual node or by adding a filter, as shown in Figure 14.